-F. Voting on Agenda Items
+F. Voting on Agenda Items Procedures

 Agenda items for some issues may require a vote of the voting members of the Steering Committee.
 Voting should only commence following discussion of the item during the meeting by the Steering Committee members.
-Note the public may also make comments during the meeting.
+Thote the public may also make comments during the meeting.
 Again, there must be a quorum of voting members (as defined above) physically or virtually present at the meeting.
 Steering Committee members must be present in the meeting in order to cast their vote on any item and they cannot vote by telephone or other means if they are not present in the meeting, unless the meeting is being conducted virtually.

-After an agenda item has been discussed and a Steering Committee action on that item is required, a motion must be made by a voting Steering Committee member and seconded by another voting member in order for the item to move forward.
-The facilitator will then restate the motion and ask for a show of hands in favor of the motion, and a show of hands for against the motion.
+Steering Committee meetings will adhere to the voting procedures described in Rosenberg's Rules of Order.
+After an agenda item has been discussed and a Steering Committee action on that item is required, a motion must be made by a voting Steering Committee member and seconded by another voting member in order forfor the item to move forward.
+The facilitator will then restate the motion and ask for a show of hands in favor of the motion, and a show of hands for or against the motion.
 The vote counts will be recorded on the sign-in/voting form and announced.
 Alternate members can only act (motion, second, and vote) on agenda items if their designated primary voting member is not present.